 In all, the intermediate products, final synthesis products, and the tools developed from this project provide land managers with data and tools that can be used to help prioritize conservation and protection work within the Lake Champlain watershed.
 The landscape in the basin, however, is continually changing, as are the analytic resources available for these types of assessments.
 We look forward to finding opportunities to make this an iterative product that improves and better fits the needs of resource managers with each iteration.

-Our methods and results will be outlined in a final report, coming soon.
+Our methods and results are outlined in our final report (PDF, 16.4 MB).

 We recommend using the report as a companion guide when viewing our functional assessment tools available in our Online Interactive Map and Data Explorer.